Classic Beef and Bean Chili – Chili Con Carne

 Why heat the pan before adding the oil?

 Cast iron and stainless steel pans will produce better results when heated first.
 The only type of pans you should not heat without anything in them are non-stick coated pans.
-Judging if your pan is hot enough is a bit tricky at first.
-One option is to place a drop of water on the cold pan, once it has evaporated the pan is hot.
+To check if your cast iron or stainless steel pan is hot enough, flick a few drops of water onto the surface—if they sizzle and dance around, it’s ready.
+For stainless steel, a single bead of water that glides smoothly across the pan means it’s at the ideal cooking temperature.
+It often takes longer than you think to get it hot enough!

 Preheating the pan will…